jburger/jburger.github.io/_posts/2016-05-18-typescript-testing-workflows-part-3-code-coverage.markdown

 ```

 #### Remap to source
 The solution here is to use remap-istanbul to *rewrite the coverage data*.
 This is done via the source maps we generated earlier, to map back to the original source.
-It remains a clever idea in my opinion: http://stackoverflow.com/a/17028570
+[It remains a clever idea in my opinion](http://stackoverflow.com/a/17028570)

 Alas, our gulpfile complexity increases to accomodate: